jerry4/LuceneTests/README.md

 LuceneTests
 ===========

-Just some unit tests around Lucene.net for learning
+Just some unit tests around Lucene.net for learning.

+Wanted to learn git and interested in Lucene.net